-RockRose operations in the Central North Sea consist of non-operated interests in the Nelson and Howe fields, the Blake and Ross fields, the B-Block, and operated interests in the Brae Complex.
-The non-operated interests were acquired from Idemitsu in 2017, while the interests in the Brae Complex were acquired from Marathon Oil in 2019.
+RockRose operations in the Central North Sea consist of non-operated interests in the Nelson and Howe fields, the Blake and Ross fields, and the B-Block.
+These non-operated interests were acquired from Idemitsu in 2017.

 The Nelson oil field (RockRose 7.48%) is located approximately 200 kilometres north-east of Aberdeen in a water depth of 88 metres.
 Developed with a fixed platform, it is operated by Shell and has been producing light oil from a high-quality reservoir at a depth of approximately 2,200 metres since 1994.
 Peak production of over 150,000 bpd was achieved in 1996 while output averaged approximately 7,190 bpd (gross), 538 bpd (net) plus associated gas in 2018.
 The smaller Howe field (RockRose 20.00%) is 14 kilometres east of Nelson and was brought onstream in 2004 as a single well subsea tie-back to that field’s facilities.
 Howe output averaged 2,761 bpd (gross), 552 bpd (net) plus associated gas in 2018.
 Oil from the Nelson platform is transported by pipeline to the Forties field, and then to shore via the Forties pipeline system.